Type-Safe API Calls with Hono RPC and TanStack Query — Agentuity Documentation

 This works because:

-1. src/shared/api-types.ts uses only export type { ... } — TypeScript erases these completely at compile time
+1. src/shared/api-types.ts uses only export type { ... }, so TypeScript erases it at compile time.

 Client: Use with TanStack Query